-Energy is all around us.
+Energy is all around you.
 It emanates from people, places and even inanimate objects.
 A Feng shui specialist I know told me every object in your home is energetically connected to you on an unconscious level.
 When you enter a room, some part of your energy field is scanning every single object, noting if anything has moved or is missing from the space.

 Given that the average American has thousands of objects in their home, this can cause an incredible energy drain.

 Walk into any room in your home and really look at how much stuff is there.
 As you look at your things through this lens of consciousness, you may notice how some items trigger memories or emotions.
 You might be amazed to realize how many unhappy memories you have are on display!

 I encourage you to weigh the dollar value of any item you are reluctant to let go of against the energetic cost of keeping the associated memory present and alive.

 Your connection doesn’t stop at your “stuff”.
 We are each energetically connected to places too.
 Look around your home again, this time focus on the energy of the actual space and what that feels like.

 Use all your senses and observe what you see, hear, smell, feel and sense.
 Does the space feel welcoming and warm; chaotic and cluttered; harsh or cold?
 Notice the impact this space has on your energy field.

 Now move the experiment to your mind and think about a place you love to go to – where you always feel welcome and happy.
 As you bring this place to mind, notice what happens to your energy level.
 Do words like relax, expand, and recharge come to mind?